collidingScopes/iron-interface/README.md

 - Control the camera with your hands
 - Right hand: pinch to zoom in/out
 - Left hand: rotate to orbit the camera
-- Clap your hands to change to the next pattern
+- Speak to change to a new pattern ("Jarvis, change to a sphere")
-- 3D geometric patterns include: Cube, Sphere, Spiral, Helix, Galaxy, and more

 ## Technology

-Built with Three.js and MediaPipe Hand Tracking.
+Built with Three.js, MediaPipe Hand Tracking, and Web Speech API.

 ## Related Projects